audiobookshelf/audiobookshelf-api-docs/source/includes/_libraries.md

 --------- | ---- | -----------
 `books` | Array of [Library Item Minified](#library-item-minified) | The books in the series.
 Each library item in `books` will have a `seriesSequence` attribute, a String or null, the position of the book in the series.
 `inProgress` | Boolean | Whether the user has started listening to the series.
+`hasActiveBook` | Boolean | Whether the user has started listening to the series, but has not finished it.
 `hideFromContinueListening` | Boolean | Whether the series has been marked to hide it from the "Continue Series" shelf.
 `bookInProgressLastUpdate` | Integer | The latest time (in ms since POSIX epoch) when the progress of a book in the series was updated.
 `firstBookUnread` | [Library Item Minified](#library-item-minified) or null | The first book in the series (by sequence) to have not been started or finished.
 Will be `null` if the user has started or finished all books in the series.
 This library item will also have a `seriesSequence` attribute.